g0d/micro-MVC/README.md

 micro-MVC is trying to be hassle free, straightforward and helps you stay on track. micro-MVC API is robust and solves roughly 95% of all the everyday issues you face under development with PHP and JS.

-micro-MVC is optimized for stable coding, secure, lightning fast and consumes the least resources possible.
+micro-MVC is optimized for stable coding, is it secure, lightning fast and consumes the least resources possible.
 The framework is backwards compatible down to PHP 5, runs on nearly any platform including embedded systems and has been tested extensively in several hardware configurations.
 Also, it comes with out-of-the-box configurations for Apache and NGINX offering enterprise-ready security, smart caching and compression.